 • Perfect For: Familiar offshore format

-What We Found in the Bass Win Bonus Lobby
+What stands out in the Bass Win bonus lobby

-Instead of one neat welcome package, Bass Win currently throws several deposit deals at you at once.
-When we checked the promotions page, the current offers were tied to specific Big Bass slots rather than one universal sign-up deal.
+Instead of one neat welcome package, Bass Win currently presents several deposit deals at once.
+The current offers are tied to specific Big Bass slots rather than one universal sign-up deal.

 • Offer One: 150% plus 100 free spins on Big Bass Splash from a £25 deposit, with a stated maximum bonus value of £1,000 and x45 wagering.